mrocklin/blog/_posts/work/2014-02-25-Multiple-Dispatch.md

 *   [Five-minute Multimethods in Python by Guido](http://www.artima.com/weblogs/viewpost.jsp?thread=101605):
     A quick explanation of multimethods and a simple implementation.
-He leaves the hard parts as "an excercise for the reader".
+He leaves the hard parts as "an exercise for the reader".
 *   The [`multimethods` package on PyPI](https://pypi.python.org/pypi/multimethods) is a fine implementation that, among other things, supports methods within classes.
 Sadly it doesn't support a number of the more complex cases.
 *  The [Julia methods docs](http://julia.readthedocs.org/en/latest/manual/methods/) are a great place to read about Julia's approach to multiple dispatch.
 Julia handles this problem remarkably well and was a strong inspiration for my attempt here.
 *   [Karpinksi's notebook: *The Design Impact of Multiple Dispatch*](http://nbviewer.ipython.org/gist/StefanKarpinski/b8fe9dbb36c1427b9f22) is a good read on the motivations behind multiple dispatch in a language built for it.